 At present, COVID-19 is still a pandemic.
 As specific vaccines and fundamental treatments take a long time, relevant measures such as self-isolation, restriction of crowd activities and gathering, and wearing of masks have become important emergency containment measures.
 To accurately formulate epidemic containment policies, it is important to study the temporal and spatial spread of COVID-19 in social groups.

-This study analyzed the temporal and spatial spread characteristics and differences of COVID-19 among patients and healthcare workers from three perspectives: China (outside Hubei), Hubei (outside Wuhan), and Wuhan.
+This study analyzed the temporal and spatial spread characteristics of and differences in COVID-19 among patients and healthcare workers from three perspectives: China (excluding Hubei), Hubei (excluding Wuhan), and Wuhan.

-In terms of temporal characteristics, healthcare worker and patient infections in Wuhan, Hubei (outside Wuhan), and China (outside Hubei) initially tended to increase and then decrease, and the peak value of infection gradually decreased.
+In terms of temporal characteristics, healthcare worker and patient infections in Wuhan, Hubei (excluding Wuhan), and China (excluding Hubei) initially tended to increase and then decrease; the peak value of infection gradually decreased.
 However, there are great differences between the two curves.
-For example, the correlation coefficients, r, between healthcare worker and patient infections for Wuhan, Hubei (outside Wuhan), and China (outside Hubei) were 0.26, 0.852, and 0.95, respectively.
-In other words, the temporal difference between healthcare worker and patient infections is relatively large in Wuhan, whereas it decreases successively in Hubei (outside Wuhan) and China (outside Hubei).
+For example, the correlation coefficients, r, between healthcare worker and patient infections for Wuhan, Hubei (excluding Wuhan), and China (excluding Hubei) were 0.26, 0.852, and 0.95, respectively.
+In other words, the temporal differences between healthcare worker and patient infections were relatively large in Wuhan, whereas they decreased successively in Hubei (excluding Wuhan) and China (excluding Hubei).
 Combined with the time of the occurrence of the epidemic in different regions, the temporal difference in the early stage is greater than that in the later stage between healthcare worker and patient infections, and the temporal difference in the early-onset region is greater than that in the late-onset region.
 Through temporal difference, different policies can be formulated for different social groups through the following aspects.
 For example, it is very important to strengthen the protective measures for healthcare workers in the early stage of the epidemic.
-Because the healthcare workers work in a relatively closed space, the battle is on the frontline of the epidemic.
-Even if the number of patients infected is small, it can still result in a large number of infections among healthcare workers.
-In addition, we also can use the temporal difference to predict the peak time of infection in patients\cite{b38}.
+Because healthcare workers work in a relatively closed space, the battle is on the frontline of the epidemic.
+Even if the number of patients infected is small, it can still result in many infections among healthcare workers.
+In addition, we also can use the temporal difference to predict the peak time of infection in patients \cite{b32}.